goruck/smart-zoneminder/README.md

 ![Alt text](/img/last-alarms-example.jpg?raw=true "last alarms from camera example.")

-## Ask Alexa to show the last alarm from from any camera
+## Ask Alexa to show the last alarm from all cameras

 User: "Alexa, ask zone minder to show alarm"

 Alexa: "Showing last alarm from play room door camera"

-Result: Image of last alarm frame from this camera will be displayed on an Echo device with a screen or user will hear about the alarm from Alexa on devices without a screen.
+Result: Image of last alarm frame from all cameras will be displayed on an Echo device with a screen or user will hear about the alarm from Alexa on devices without a screen.

 ## Ask Alexa to play a video of an alarm from a camera on a specific date and time.
 Note that if the user does not provide a date then a video of the last alarm will be played.